obruck/hematoscope/index.md

 %}

 {% capture text %}
-Our team is composed of ambitious and innovative reseachers.
+Our team is composed of ambitious and innovative researchers.
 We believe in an inclusive work environment where everyone has an important role in achieving our goals.

 [Meet our team &nbsp;→](team)
 {:.center}